CTSRD-CHERI/device-model/README.md

     $ nc 10.10.0.2 1234 < dm.bin

 ### Program device-model to DDR memory from a FreeBSD that runs on a 1st core.
 Start execution DM.
+This enables peripheral window (register interface).

     $ bm -rRl /var/tmp/dm.bin